 The food will be distributed on a first come, first served basis and is available while supplies last.
 The amount of food you receive should feed your pet for a month.
 Thank you for your cooperation.

-Finding homes for our current population of animals is a critical need as pets arrive under emergency situations.
 We will not be allowing social or casual visits to shelter animals.

 Rehoming a Pet